1. Look at the syllabus and learning outcomes

 4. Look at the diagrams (are there links to other information? related information?)

-5. what do I know well being described in the text? where is the limit of my knowledge?
+5. Ask yourself: What do I know well being described in the text?
+Where is the limit of my knowledge?

 6. Look at the end of the chapter and see if they have any worked examples or free-form questions they ask?
 Look at how questions are being asked.